4lisson777/4lisson777/README.md

 ### Hi, I'm Alisson. 👨🏻‍💻

-- 👨🏻‍💻 Working for a venture capital company as front-end developer, building websites with a focus on high performance.
+- 👨🏻‍💻 Developing high-performance websites at <a href="https://www.febacapital.com" target="_blank">Febacapital</a>.
-- 🔭 Developing web applications with React/NextJs ⚛️.
+- 🔭 Building web applications with React/NextJs ⚛️.
 - 🌱 Studying about backend and UI/UX.

 ##### See more: